hugoalh/scan-virus-ghaction/README.md

   )
 ```

+> [!IMPORTANT]
-> **⚠️ Important:** PowerShell script block is extremely powerful, which also able to execute malicious actions, user should always take extra review for this input value.
+> PowerShell script block is extremely powerful, which also able to execute malicious actions, user should always take extra review for this input value.

 ### `git_lfs`